Spartans knock off Trojans, headed to semis for first time since '96

 Kipper scored again from 3 yards to give the Spartans a two-possession lead with 2:16 left.

-“One of our game plans going in was to keep their offense off the field as much as we possibly could,” VanWetzinga said.
+“Our game plan going in was to keep their offense off the field as much as we possibly could,” VanWetzinga said.
 “We had to move the ball, move the chains and we felt we could do that on film.

 “After last week, our offensive line needed to come out and dominate, be physical and get downhill.
 Those guys did an awesome job.”